Wesamalmsrwry/cardputer-site/docs/firmware.md

 A TV Remote App using the built in IR LED.
 As seen on the Volos Projects YouTube Channel.

+### [M5Cardputer Ultimate Remote][ultimate-remote]

+A powerful universal remote control for the M5Cardputer, supporting 3498 remote profiles from 636 different manufacturers and containing around 30,000 commands.
+It allows you to easily find a suitable remote for you device thanks to a automatic remotes scan.

 ## Pentesting Firmware

 **IMPORTANT**: The Cardputer Dev Community does not condone using penetration testing tools as a way to prank or otherwise conduct illegal activities.
 These tools are only for use on your own devices/networks/property.